pprachi15/pprachi15/README.md

 I'm a **Strategic Data Analyst** with a passion for **business intelligence, data-driven decision-making, and project management**.
 With hands-on experience in **SQL, Python, Tableau, ETL, and workflow automation**, I specialize in transforming complex data into **actionable insights that drive business success**.

 💡 **Career Goals:**
-Aspiring to transition into a **Business Intelligence Analyst** or **Program/Project Manager** role, where I can blend my **analytical expertise and project leadership skills** to optimize operations, streamline workflows, and enhance decision-making.
+Aspiring to transition into a **Program/Project Manager** role, where I can blend my **analytical expertise and project leadership skills** to optimize operations, streamline workflows, and enhance decision-making.

 🔹 **Core Strengths:**  Project Management | Data Analytics | Business Intelligence | Process Optimization | Dashboard Development